seagreen/acme-pcf-specification/spec/examples.md

 ### var

-Should succeed:
+Should parse:
 ```
 x
 ```

 ### lam

-Should succeed:
+Should parse:
 ```
 \x : Nat. x
 ```

 ### app

-Should succeed:
+Should parse:
 ```
 f a
 ```

 ### app2

-Should succeed:
+Should parse:
 ```
 f a b
 ```

 ### app-parens

-Should succeed:
+Should parse:
 ```
 f (a b)
 ```

 ### app-extraneous-parens

-Should succeed:
+Should parse:
 ```
 (f a) b
 ```

 ### let

-Should succeed:
+Should parse:
 ```
 let a = 1 in a
 ```

 ### fix

-Should succeed:
+Should parse:
 ```
 fix (\x : Nat -> Nat.
 1)
 ```

 ### bool-true

-Should succeed:
+Should parse:
 ```
 true
 ```

 ### bool-false

-Should succeed:
+Should parse:
 ```
 false
 ```

 ### if-then-else

-Should succeed:
+Should parse:
 ```
 if true then 1 else 0
 ```

 ### nat

-Should succeed:
+Should parse:
 ```
 1
 ```

 ### type-bool

-Should succeed:
+Should parse:
 ```
 \x : Bool. x
 ```

 ### type-bool-to-bool

-Should succeed:
+Should parse:
 ```
 \x : Bool -> Bool. x
 ```

 ### type-bool3

-Should succeed:
+Should parse:
 ```
 \x : Bool -> Bool -> Bool. x
 ```

 ### type-extraneous-parens

-Should succeed:
+Should parse:
 ```
 \x : Bool -> (Bool -> Bool). x
 ```

 ### type-function-as-argument

-Should succeed:
+Should parse:
 ```
 \x : (Bool -> Bool) -> Bool. x
 ```

 ### ignore-newlines

-Should succeed:
+Should parse:
 ```
 f a
 b